Saraarko/miniicalculator/README.md

 Intuitive Layout: Features a clear and intuitive button layout for easy navigation and input.
 Clear Button: Clears the input field for a fresh start.
 Backspace Button: Allows users to correct input errors by deleting the last entered character.
-Here's a README file based on the information you provided:

 Calculator App